griffin-cli/griffin-cli/README.md

   -c, --chamber-service=<value>...  import all parameters using this chamber service prefix

 DOTENV FLAGS
-  -d, --from-dotenv=<value>  import parameters from a dotenv file and save to Parameter Store; default: .env -t, --type=<option>        the type for any parameters created in Parameter Store; default: SecureString
+  -d, --from-dotenv=<value>  import parameters from a dotenv file and save to Parameter Store -t, --type=<option>        the type for any parameters created in Parameter Store; default: SecureString
                              <options: SecureString|String|StringList>
   --overwrite                if a parameter already exists with the generated name, should it be overwritten